-Now, you might think it’s unlikely that you’ll have leftover buckwheat in the fridge because you either never cook with it or you don’t even know what it is!
+These buckwheat bars are a great way to use up leftover cooked buckwheat.
+Now, you might think it’s unlikely that you’ll have any in the fridge because you either never cook with it or you don’t even know what it is!
 If that’s you then read on – if not skip to the recipe at the end.

 Buckwheat looks like a grain but is actually a seed, and despite its name is gluten free.
 (Check the packaging if you are gluten intolerant or coeliac to check it’s certified gluten free).
 It is eaten in Russia and many countries across Eastern Europe and Asia, and is rapidly gaining in popularity here in the UK.
 I picked up some buckwheat pasta the other day and soba noodles are making their way onto our table on a weekly basis at the moment.
 See the end of this post for some other recipes that use buckwheat.

 It has a distinctive, nutty taste, that some people aren’t initially keen on.
 I’ve really come to like the flavour and am increasingly using it in place of rice.
 In fact I much prefer it in a salad to rice.